 - 2.7.1 Ensure that parents/carers are informed of the responsibility placed on the school and staff in relation to child protection by setting out its duties on the school website. - 2.7.2 Undertake appropriate discussion with parents/carers prior to involvement of another agency, unless the circumstances preclude this action. - 2.7.3 Seek advice from Social Care if the school believes that notifying parents could increase the risk of harm to the child.
-[Further guidance on this can be found in the Inter-agency Procedures of the Local Safeguarding Children Board].
-Particular circumstances where parents may not be informed include any disclosure of sexual abuse or physical abuse where the child has an injury. - 2.7.4 Record what discussions have taken place with parents or if a decision has been made not to discuss it with parents, record the reasons why.
-Records may subsequently be disclosable to relevant partner agencies if Child Protection proceedings commence (see 2.6.1)
+[Further guidance on this can be found in the Inter-agency Procedures of the Safeguarding Children Partnership Board].
+Particular circumstances where parents may not be informed include any disclosure of sexual abuse or physical abuse where the child has an injury or where it may lead to the loss of evidence. - 2.7.4 Record what discussions have taken place with parents or if a decision has been made not to discuss it with parents, record the reasons why.
+Records may subsequently be disclosable to relevant partner agencies if Child Protection proceedings commence, (see 2.6.1)